scramjetorg/platform-docs/dictionary.md

 ### Account

-User's account for the Scramjet platform
+User's account for the Scramjet platform.
+It is used to store user's data and to authenticate user's actions.
+We differentiate between two types of accounts:

+- business account
+- individual account

 ### API